AdaCore/training_material/courses/fundamentals_of_ada/170_inheritance.rst

 |    end record;
 |    type D2 is new D1;

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Cannot extend a non-tagged type`
+   A. Cannot extend a non-tagged type
-   B. :explanation:`Correct`
+   B. Correct
-   C. :explanation:`Components must have distinct names`
+   C. Components must have distinct names
-   D. :explanation:`Types derived from a tagged type must have an extension`
+   D. Types derived from a tagged type must have an extension

 ========
 Lab